2019 RoboBoat Judges

 x

-The Pre-Competition submissions will all be scored in the platform: SurveyMonkey Apply.
-To access the platform and login to your Reviewer account, click the link below.
+The Pre-Competition submissions will all be scored in the platform: SurveyMonkey Apply

 Meet the Teams